hikite1/Adventure-Story/README.md

 Alaundo's Prophecy
 This is set in the D&D 3.5 campaign setting.
 A player can choose between different home worlds, classes, and races.
 Based on player choices they will have differnet story lines.
 There is one battle for the adventurers accepting the challenge.
 The story concludes in Baldur's Gate.

-Errors
-None known that crash the story.
-Battle functions need work.
-Player can run away and continue story to the end.
+ERRORS - None known that crash the story.

-In Development
-battle functions, specifically to allow hero to roll an attack against the monster.
-Right now the monster just attacks the hero and does damage to the hero.
+BUGS - Hero hit points are 1 less than what total should be, If hero is defeated in battle the game restarts even if player chooses no

-Deploy the project so everyone can play it, HTML python terminal? web app?
+IN DEVELOPMENT - Deploy the project so everyone can play it, HTML python terminal? web app?

-Future Ideas
-add feats, skill, combat actions, spells, size modifiers, intiative rolls, and saving throws
+FUTURE IDEAS - add feats, skill, combat actions, spells, size modifiers, intiative rolls, and saving throws

+REQUIREMENTS - Python 3, PIP 23, colorama module installed, Python Interpreter 3.11

 #adventure_story